 Transfer includes the preparation of all documents required to effect a purchase or sale of land or any other transfer of land, and the liaison with, where relevant, any mortgagee or proposed mortgagee.

-Withdrawal of Caveat means a Document which removes a Caveat
+Withdrawal of Caveat means a Document which removes a Caveat.

 This page is deliberately blank.